 Blue- and Green Drop scores also point to the nature of vulnerability in water and wastewater services.
 A poor score also means that the institution and the service delivery process are highly vulnerable to the impacts of external factors such as climate change.
-As such, these vulnerabilities have to be dealt with even before accounting for climate change.
-Water sector legal instruments have not been updated to reflect the threat of climate change to water service provision.
-As such, the plans for implementing climate change adaptation are still failing to make it onto the list of prioritised projects for the municipalities, even though several climate change strategies may have been developed.
+As such, these vulnerabilities have to be dealt with before accounting for climate change.

+Water sector bylaws and management of restrictions are evolving at a slower pace which do not necessarily cater for the threat of climate change to water service provision but rather attempts to respond to disasters already in dire situations.
+The plans for implementing climate change adaptation are still failing to make it onto the list of prioritised projects for the municipalities, even though several climate change strategies may have been developed.
+This often results in failure of cities to respond to disruption in water supply for example in case of extended and unusual drought which are the modern features of the changing climate.